movebit/move/language/move-analyzer/design.md

 First let's look at some core structure of move-analyzer.

 ### `Item`
-Item is some you can define in you program. and used it later somewhere.
+Item is something you can define in you program. and used it later somewhere.

 variable,paramater,typeparameter,and ... are all items.